Code | Name | Description |

 E | Extreme | Cover complete and permanent, original ecological functions fully destroyed |

-More detailed assessments of erosion and deposition are possible using the characterisation principles in Turner and Schuster (1996) but are considered beyond the scope of a soil profile description.
+More detailed assessments of site-scale erosion and deposition are possible using the characterisation principles in Turner and Schuster (1996) but are considered beyond the scope of a soil profile description.